awsdocs/amazon-sagemaker-developer-guide/doc_source/autopilot-quotas.md

 ## Resource quotas<a name="autopilot-quotas-resource-limits"></a>

-The following table contains the runtime resource limits for an Amazon SageMaker Autopilot job in an AWS region\.
+The following table contains the runtime resource limits for an Amazon SageMaker Autopilot job in an AWS Region\.

 **Resource limits per Autopilot job**